Estimated reading time: 6 minutes

 - potato masher, optional, if needed for larger fruit pieces (small berries do not need this)

-- permenent marker and washi/masking tape, for labeling
+- permanent marker and washi/masking tape, for labeling

 - jam sieve or food mill with fine mesh attachment, optional, for de-seeding